hiperlogic/ComputerGraphics_Studies/README.md

 }
 ```

 Now you can compile... and see the result!
+Finally!

+But, if you are on debug mode you'll see a lot of errors...

+This is because of two things related to the drawFrame operations being asynchronous.
+The submition may be sent to command buffers in pending states and and they may still be ongoing when closing the program.
+Although the program runs, this is a bad idea... mainly for programs with animations...
+To prevent the error upon closing the application, call vkDeviceWaitIdle just after the repetition in mainLoop, pass the device as parameter, this will be improved in the future.

+The error on the submition process will be dealt in the next branch.
+But now, you should have a red triangle on a black background!
+We are almost closing the gap between OpenGL and Vulkan... aren't we? (arent we?)

+Next:
-Next: Changing Color with the App in the Immediate Mode
+    OpenGL: Changing Color with the App in the Immediate Mode
+    Vulkan: Synchronization of submissions to command buffers.